 Collapsible water bowls and bowls with water bottles attached are great options for on-the-go hydration.

 8. Little and often

 Serving your pet smaller, more frequent meals can encourage your pet to drink at regular points during the day, particularly if they have dry food.

 Most rabbits and cats don’t like to eat or drink near their toilet, so remember to place their food and water bowls away from their litter tray.

 9. Add some flavour

 Adding a small amount of water from tinned tuna for cats, or low-salt chicken broth for dogs, into their water bowl can make it much more appealing to drink from.
-Remember to wash the bowl out thoroughly at the end of the day to stop it becoming smelly.
+Remember to wash the bowl out thoroughly at the end of the day to stop it smelling.

 10. Fresh vegetables

-A small handful of fresh vegetables or fresh, green grass helps hydrate rabbits due to their high water content.
+A small handful of fresh vegetables or fresh, green grass helps hydrate rabbits due to the high water content.

-Remember not to overdo it though; too much fresh food can be very rich for rabbit stomachs.
+Remember not to overdo it though; too much fresh food can be very rich for a rabbit’s stomachs.
 Always stick to the ratio of 80% hay, 15% fresh vegetables and 5% high-quality pellet food.